 The City Executive Committee proposed to review and analyse the current legal framework, prioritising the need to work collaboratively to draft a cancer law for Paraguay and address the significant issues.

-After an exhaustive review process between the City Executive Committee, City Cancer Challenge and various other stakeholders, the final Cancer Law was introduced to Congress in Paraguay in December 2017.
-The draft is currently undergoing review by the Senate´s health commission.
+After an exhaustive review process between the City Executive Committee, City Cancer Challenge and various other stakeholders, the final Cancer Law was unanimously approved by the Senate in October 2018, with 50 million USD committed for implementation in Year 1, and a further 100 million USD under discussion for Year 2.

 The republic of Paraguay’s capital city, Asunción, is the most populated in the country, with 2.1 million people living in the metropolitan area – also known as Greater Asunción.
 Asunción is Paraguay’s industrial and cultural centre, and accounts for more than 30 per cent of the national population.